-Anti-EU parties face massive funding cuts
+Anti-EU parties face funding cuts

 Anti-EU parties and their affiliated foundations may see their EU funding reduced by over half, amid a broader push by the European Commission to revamp internal European Parliament rules.